kencx/homelab/provision/README.md

 - [ ] Template for gitea + drone CI
 - [ ] Molecule `verify.yml`

-## Skeleton
+## Base

-`provision/skeleton` defines a skeleton of the infrastructure for a single environment.
+`provision/base` defines a skeleton of the infrastructure for a single environment.
 To deploy an environment, we enter the necessary variables in `[env].tfvars` and apply the infrastructure.